HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 2. Using Google Chrome, go to [Bruce.Computer website](https://bruce.computer/flasher).
 At the bottom of the page, select '**Latest Release**' -> '**Custom Boards**' -> '**Marauder V4 or V6**' -> '**Install**'

-3. After that, While holding down the boot button on the back of the device by using a pin or the metal stylus included with the Double Barrel, connect the ESP32 programmer to your PC USB port.
-This action will put the device into bootloader/downloading mode, as shown in the follow picture
+3. After that, while holding down the boot button on the back of the device using a pin or the metal stylus included with the Double Barrel, connect the ESP32 programmer to your PC's USB port.
+This will put the device into bootloader/download mode, as shown in the following picture.

 ![Alt text](https://github.com/HoneyHoneyTeam/ESP-Programmer-for-Slim-Jim-Double-Barrel-Double-Barrel-5G/raw/main/Assets/images/bootDouble.jpg)

-4. if everything is right, you should able to select the COM device from the prompt windows from the Bruce website, and let the website handle the rest of the work.
+4. If everything is set up correctly, you should be able to select the COM port from the prompt window on the Bruce website.
+The website will handle the rest of the process automatically.

-5. In a minute or so, the website should show the process is done and you can discounect the device.
-Now it is the time to explore.
+5. After about a minute, the website should indicate that the process is complete.
+You can then disconnect the device—now it's time to explore!

 </details>
 </br>